How to ask for a raise for 2024, and the mistake many people make

-Rico Donald runs a food stand but like a lot of workers, is barely making ends meet.
+Rico Donald runs a food stand, but like a lot of workers, he is barely making ends meet.

 "Rent is high, gas and electric is high, food is high," Donald said while preparing chicken and fries for his lunchtime customers.